ncatlab/nlab-content/pages/8655.md

 ## Formalization and Relation to mathematical duality
  {#Formalization}

 One should beware that the use of the word "duality" in physics is in general different from concepts called "[[duality]]" in [[mathematics]].

 For instance in [[T-duality]] only simple cases exhibit such obviously "dual" behaviour and in general cases such as [[U-duality]] really only the notion of _[[equivalence]]_ remains.
 This more closely resembles the mathematical concept of [[Morita equivalence]], see [Relation to Morita equivalence](#Morita).
 However, in some cases such as _[[Montonen-Olive duality]]/[[S-duality]]_ the equivalence involves some actual [[duality]] in the mathematical sense, as in replacing the [[gauge group]] by its [[Langlands dual group]].

-One way to pseudo-formalize accurately most of what is usually meant by "duality" in physics might instead be the following.
+One way to accurately formalize most of what is usually meant by "duality" in physics might instead be the following.

+### General formulation

 Write $LagrangianData$ for a [[moduli stack]] of [[prequantum field theory]] data consisting of species of [[field (physics)|fields]] and of [[Lagrangians]]/[[action functionals]] defined  on these.